 Known for its beauty and solitude, Navajo State Park offers beachside camping, a marina that rents watercraft, stellar canyon views, and water that’s warm and prime for swimming during the summer.

 Opened in 1964, the Navajo Reservoir is a crucial water source for 110,000 acres of agricultural land on the Navajo Reservation.
-It’s generally thought of as one of southern Colorado’s best fishing destinations, and boasts a wide array of fish that range from the usual suspects to catfish, kokanee salmon, and northern pike.
+It’s generally thought of as one of southern Colorado’s best fishing destinations, and boasts a wide array of fish species that range from the usual suspects to catfish, kokanee salmon, and northern pike.
 With a doable 45-minute drive from Pagosa Springs, Navajo Reservoir makes for a solid excursion or will be a great trip on its own.

 John Martin Reservoir